 It may be helpful to start small.
 Picking something that doesn’t feel too difficult to return back to nature is recommended.
 Perhaps an emotion or thought pattern that is only mildly disruptive at the moment.

-Let’s say we notice a troubling thought pattern like mild annoyance or boredom.
+Let’s say a troubling thought pattern like mild annoyance or boredom is felt.

 First, having noticed that we seem to be entangled, wish sincerely to nature; “Please handle this.”
 We must really wish to relinquish it as wholeheartedly as possible.

 Then patiently stop fiddling with the experience.
 Wait to sense nature’s will or way as it arises across the senses.
+Let it come up not-on-purpose.
 This means dropping all control and influence over the troubling thought pattern and instead waiting to see how things will play out now that it has been offered to nature instead of being “ours.”
 Experience the sensations all across the field of touch, and the mental activities that arise naturally, without any effort or will of our own.

 Continue releasing anything related to what has been offered to nature.
 Sometimes this might involve repeating the wish several times.